prufrock/explore-php-sqlsrv/readme.md

 The next step is to run `vagrant up` but you may want to check `Homestead.yaml` to see if you agree with the configuration.
 Oh, while you're there you should add the hostname to you `/etc/hosts` file mapped to the ip address at the top of the file.

 Now that you've got vagrant running you'll need to install the official Microsoft driver for PHP: https://github.com/Microsoft/msphpsql.
-If you plan to use PHP 7.1 I added an bash alias to `aliases` that can be run once the machine is booted to install the driver for PHP 7.1.
+If you plan to use PHP 7.1 I added a bash alias to `aliases` that can be run once the machine is booted to install the driver for PHP 7.1.
 It only works when run as root so you will need to do the following from the project directory:

 1. `$ vagrant ssh`
 1. `sudo su`